Years active

 In early 2004, Mo left beloved NYC and moved to Los Angeles, CA. After a brief hiatus, Mo B. Dick dusted off his leopard suit, and shaped up his pompadour, to create a web series and make local nightclub appearances.
 2013 saw a cameo in the pilot for Rebel Wilson’s television show Super Fun Night though the footage disappeared on the cutting room floor.
 In 2012, 2014, 2015, Mo served as a guest judge for the annual San Francisco Drag King contest organized by fellow Drag King and producer Fudgie Frottage.

-In January 2018, Mo teamed up with fellow Drag King Ken Vegas of Washington, D.C., to co-create dragkinghistory.com, a website dedicated to preserving this art form.
-Drag King Flare of Toronto, Canada served as consultant in the formation of this project.
-The website showcases all of the women who have donned men’s attire for theatrical purposes from breeches roles to en travesti, variety to vaudeville, male impersonation to drag kings, and drag kings to the gender free.
+In January 2018, Mo teamed up with fellow drag king Ken Vegas of Washington, D.C., to co-create dragkinghistory.com, a website dedicated to preserving this art form.
+Drag king Flare of Toronto, Canada served as consultant in the formation of this project.
+The website showcases female-born performers who don men’s attire for theatrical purposes from breeches roles to en travesti, variety to vaudeville, male impersonation to drag kings, and drag kings to the gender free.
 In 2020, The U.S. Library of Congress requested and was granted permission to archive this website for generations to come.

 (Submitted by Mo B. Dick, Los Angeles, CA)